qiangxue/golang-serverless-restapi/README.md

 # Serverless REST API in Go

-This project demonstrates how to develop a serverless REST API using Go and [apex](http://apex.run/).
+This is a starter kit for creating a serverless REST API using Go and [apex](http://apex.run/).

 ## Installation